 |2.00 and 2.49||15%|

-Felician University is a test optional school.
+Felician University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 85% of Felician University's first-year students submitted their SAT scores with their application.
 9% of admitted applicants sent ACT scores.